 The Elite bred pup is a true rarity.
 Only about 5 are produced per 100 pups.
 They are the epitome of a hunting dog.
 They are active, bold, and co-operative.
-They are maximally inclined in agility, intensity and determination.
+They are maximally inclined in agility, intensity, and determination.
 They begin intense pointing, and retrieving, at the age of 5 weeks.
 This category is the choice for the serious hunter or dog breeder!

 Started dogs are older elite pups which are worked on a daily basis.
 The dogs are taught to search, point and retrieve live birds.
 Most are shot over.
 Their price is commensurate with the age of the pup, and the amount of training.

 These dogs are of the elite level only.
 They are sent to their new owners, at four months of age.
-They will have been worked on planted birds, and schooled on pointing and retrieving.
-Each pup will have been shot over, and acclimated to a light level shotgun (20 gauge).
+They will have been worked on planted birds and schooled on pointing and retrieving.
+Each pup will have been shot over and acclimated to a light level shotgun (20 gauge).
 These dogs are primarily for the hunter who is too busy to start his own pup, or feels that he is inadequate at doing a good job.
 Some of our professional business people, just don't have the time to devote to doing this job correctly.

-Trained dogs are usually over one year of age, and may be up to five years of age.
+Trained dogs are usually over one year of age, and can be up to five years of age.
 Each dog varies in natural ability, level of training and practical experience.
 Most of these dogs were the elite level pup.
-It is prudent that the prospective buyer select his dog in person.
+It is prudent that the prospective buyer selects his dog in person.
 The owner is required to travel to our facility, and select the proper dog, based upon the individual contact between the dog and the new owner.
 There is usually a handful of such dogs available.

 BROOD BITCHES and STUD DOGS